redhat-developer/service-binding-operator/examples/knative_postgresql_customvar/README.md

 applications.
 We'll use [postgresql-operator](https://github.com/operator-backing-service-samples/postgresql-operator) to demonstrate a sample use case.

-We can install all by running the following make target:
+We can install all by running the following make target (note that the command will take up to ten minutes to run):

 ```shell
 make install-all
 ```

-or we can install one by one via the following make targets.
+or we can install one by one via the following six individual make targets.

 #### Install the Service Binding Operator